vingerha/gtfs2/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Please first check this [section](https://github.com/vingerha/gtfs2/wiki/6.-Issues-&-challenges) before raising a bug/issue
 title: ''
 labels: ''
 assignees: ''

 ---

-** Please first check this [section](https://github.com/vingerha/gtfs2/wiki/6.-Issues-&-challenges) before raising a bug/issue**

 **Describe the bug**
 A clear and concise description of what the bug is.